-Forest cover has returned to the region, but trees are small, stands are young, and forest patches are highly fragmented by over 732,000 miles of roads.
-Forests on conservation reserves are indeed older and contain larger trees.
-Forests on land secured for multiple uses are variable but slightly older than unsecured forests.
+Forest cover has returned to the region, but trees are small (average 3-4 inch diameter), stands are young, and forest patches are highly fragmented by over 732,000 miles of roads.
+Forests on conservation reserves are indeed older and have larger trees, and forests secured for multiple uses are also moving in this direction.